-- The RHEL HA cluster must have a minimum of two nodes. - The number of nodes in your HA cluster depends on the number of concurrent node failures you want the HDP platform to withstand.
+- Hardware requirement for RHEL HA cluster - The RHEL HA cluster must have a minimum of two nodes. - The number of nodes in your HA cluster depends on the number of concurrent node failures you want the HDP platform to withstand.
 The RHEL HA cluster can be configured to include a maximum of 16 nodes.
 Choose hardware specs for the RHEL HA Cluster nodes according to the NameNode hardware recommendations available here.

-3.4.2.
-Software prerequisites
+4.3.2.
+Software Prerequisites